-Previously a public authority’s final decision had to be justified, if the case concerned the exercise of public power in relation to an individual.
-Under the new Administrative Procedure Act, the obligation to state the reasons for a decision applies to all decisions which are believed to affect someone’s situation in a more than insignificant way.
+Under the Administrative Procedure Act, a public authority is obliged to justify its decisions.
+The obligation to state the reasons for a decision applies to all decisions which are believed to affect someone’s situation in a more than insignificant way.
 The decision shall state the legal provisions on which it is based.
 The public authority shall also account for the circumstances that have been decisive for the outcome of the case, in a way that is understandable to the individual.
-Justification is not required when clearly unnecessary, id est when an objective assessment would find it unnecessary, such as a decision completely in the party’s favour.
+A justification is however not required when clearly unnecessary, id est when an objective assessment would find it unnecessary, such as a decision completely in the party’s favour.

 There are some exceptions to the justification obligation.
 If the decision concerns employment, for example, an exception can be made.
-However, the new act, unlike the old act, has no exceptions to the justification obligation when it comes to decisions concerning grading and admission.
-Such exceptions have been included in the Higher Education Ordinance instead.
+The same applies when it comes to decisions concerning admission and grading.
+Such exceptions you will find in the Higher Education Ordinance.